 The access the partition manager click Start –> Right Click My Computer –> Manage

 Then select Disk Management from the menu on the side

 Once you are in the partition manager you should see all your hard drives, as well as any external drives you have currently connected.
 You are now going to shrink your existing hard drives size to make room for a new partition.
 Here’s how to do it

 - Right Click on the hard drive you want to install Windows 8 on (make sure there’s enough free space, Windows 8 needs at least 20GB) and select Shrink Volume

 - You’ll then have to wait a bit while Windows figures out how much space is available.
-It will then ask you to enter the amount of space you’d like to shrink the drive by.
-This is when you enter the size in MB of the new partition that you’re gong to create and will install Windows 8 on.
+It will then ask you to enter the amount of space you’d like to shrink the drive-by.
+This is when you enter the size in MB of the new partition that you’re going to create and will install Windows 8 on.
 Remember that Windows 8 will require at least 20GB to install.
 I went for 40GB (40000MB) in my example.

 - Once you hit shrink, Windows will get to work and when it’s done you will see that there is a new unallocated volume on your hard drive.